|

 Mike Taylor

 My name is Teri Taylor.
-Our fourteen year old son, Mike, was born with Intestinal Lymphangiectasia (IL), which is an incurable life-threatening illness.
-Mike is treated by going to the hospital every three weeks to receive infusions of albumin and calcium.
-He has had seven surgeries and over 200 infusions!
+Our eighteen year old son, Mike, was born with Intestinal Lymphangiectasia (IL), which is an incurable life-threatening illness.
+Mike was going to the hospital every 2 weeks for infusions for 15 years.
+Mike is now giving himself his own infusions of calcium and albumin each week at home.
+He is also giving himself an infusion of IVIG every 4 weeks.
+He has had eight surgeries and over 300 infusions!
 Mike will need these infusions, or what he calls "tune ups", for the rest of his life in order to stay alive!
-IL is so rare, that we have only found 14 patients, like Mike, in the world!
+IL is so rare, that we have only found 15 patients, like Mike, in the world!
 Children's Hospital Central California has helped us to set up this web site.
 We are seeking doctors who have treated IL or patients with IL in order to find new treatment options or even a cure!

 We are asking everyone to sign our guestbook and to pass Mike's Story along to everyone in your address book.
 (Even though you may not know of someone with IL, you could be the link that leads us to our goal!)
 Mike is our borrowed angel and we would like to keep him for a long time.
 Wouldn't it be great, if together, we find a cure for Mike!